 North Carolina’s cost of living rivals that of many states across the country.
 From housing and utilities to everyday supplies and groceries, and from transportation to health care, most North Carolina residents enjoy a cost of living that is below the national average based on the ACCRA Cost of Living Index.

 We have the largest state-maintained highway system in the nation as well as more than 76 public, 225 private and four international airports.
-North Carolina also maintains the country's largest ferry system, which is the largest on the east coast.
+North Carolina also maintains the largest ferry system on the east coast.
 North Carolina’s Amtrak operates the Piedmont and Carolinian passenger trains, offering daily service to Raleigh, Greensboro, Charlotte, and nine other North Carolina cities.

 See how North Carolina compares with other states on measurements such as demographics, health, education, human services, law enforcement, environment, recreation, in taxes and spending.